KyberNetwork/developer-portal/docs/integrations-smartcontractguide.md

 2) We will make use of the [ERC20 Interface](https://github.com/KyberNetwork/smart-contracts/blob/developV2/contracts/ERC20Interface.sol) and [KyberNetworkProxy](https://github.com/KyberNetwork/smart-contracts/blob/master/contracts/KyberNetworkProxy.sol) smart contracts
 3) The main functions to incorporate into your smart contract(s) are `getExpectedRate()` and `trade() ` of `KyberNetworkProxy.sol`.
 4) When converting from Token to ETH/Token, the user is required to call the `approve` function **first** to give an allowance to the smart contract executing the `transferFrom` function.
-5) To prevent user front running, the contract limits the gas price trade transactions can have.
+5) To prevent front running, the contract limits the gas price trade transactions can have.
 The transaction will be reverted if the limit is exceeded.
 To query for the maximum gas limit, check the public variable `maxGasPrice`.

 ```js
 let maxGasPrice = await KyberNetworkProxyContract.methods.maxGasPrice().call()